eXpandFramework/Reactive.XAF/src/Modules/CloneModelView/Readme.md

 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/CloneModelView)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.CloneModelView.CloneModelView).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples
 The module is integrated with the following eXpandFramework modules: `Dashboard, ExcelImporter, ModelDifference, System`,